bsolomon1124/misc/PyPIGuide.md

 File | Use | Note(s)
 ------------ | ------------- | -------------
 `setup.py` | The project specification file for both `setuptools` and `disutils`.
 The primary feature of `setup.py` is that it contains a global `setup()` function.
 The keyword arguments to this function are how specific details of your project are defined. | The most relevant arguments are explained in the section [below](#setup-arguments).
-`setup.cfg` | An ini file that contains option defaults for `setup.py` commands. | Not needed in all cases.
+`setup.cfg` | An ini file that contains option defaults for `setup.py` commands.
+Note that metadata and other options normally supplied to `setup()` _can_ be specified here. | Not needed in all cases.
+See setuptools docs: [Configuring `setup()` using setup.cfg files](https://setuptools.readthedocs.io/en/latest/setuptools.html#configuring-setup-using-setup-cfg-files).
 `README.rst/.md` | Covers the goal of the project. | Common extensions are `.rst` (reStructuredText) and `.md` (Markdown).
-The former can be read by PyPI without additional specification, while the latter requires additional setup to be rendered correctly by PyPI.
+The former can be rendered by PyPI to the project page without additional specification, while the latter requires additional setup to be rendered correctly by PyPI.
 `MANIFEST.in` | Needed in certain cases where you need to package additional files that are not automatically included in a source distribution. | To see a list of what’s included by default, see the [Specifying the files to distribute](https://docs.python.org/3.4/distutils/sourcedist.html#specifying-the-files-to-distribute) section from the `distutils` documentation.
 `LICENSE` | Details the terms of distribution.
 In many jurisdictions, packages without an explicit license can not be legally used or distributed by anyone other than the copyright holder. | GitHub: [Choose an open source license](https://choosealicense.com/)
+`changelog.txt` | Helps users know what to expect from each relese. | An [example](https://github.com/cmcginty/PyWeather/blob/master/CHANGELOG.txt) from the `PyWeather` package.
+`contributing.rst` | A guide on how users and viewers can contribute. | An [example](https://github.com/python-attrs/attrs/blob/master/CONTRIBUTING.rst) from `attrs`.

 ## Example directory structure